What is Stuxnet? Explore how Stuxnet spread

 Initial analysis

 Initial analysis of Stuxnet revealed its complexity and sophistication.
 The worm was composed of multiple modules, each designed to perform a specific task.
 These included a rootkit to hide its presence, a worm to spread itself, and a payload to carry out its destructive actions.
+Stuxnet specifically targeted the industrial control systems at Iran's uranium enrichment facility, aiming to sabotage the centrifuges used in the enrichment process.

 The worm also used multiple zero-day exploits, which are vulnerabilities that are unknown to the software’s developer and therefore have no patch.
 This made Stuxnet incredibly difficult to detect and remove.